 Debtor and creditor balances between members of the Group are either debt subject to a market rate of interest, or trading balances which are non-interest bearing and are due to be settled within one year of their recognition.
 Costs are recharged to non-regulated entities within the Group at cost plus 5%.

 Connexus Housing Limited provides corporate services across the group entities.

-Herefordshire Housing Limited provides corporate, ICT support and infrastructure across all the group entities.
+Herefordshire Housing Limited provides accounting, IT and management services to other group entities.